Female Non-Policing RCMP FAQ’s

 Claims must be submitted within 180 days (6 months) of the first publication of the Notice of Settlement Approval.
-The Notice will be published after the settlement receives court approval.
+The settlement received court approval and Notice has been published.
+The deadline date is January 12, 2021.

 No. Claims at levels 1 and 2 will be assessed on the documentation provided.
 There will be interviews with the Assessor for claimants at levels 3 to 6.
 All interviews with the Assessor will be conducted in a confidential manner.
 The interviews are not open to the public.
 Claimants may bring a friend, family member, or treating physician to the interview for moral support.